 - At the conclusion of the program, an Individual Progress Summary will be developed for each offender on caseload to reflect the evaluation results together with comments about the offender’s level of participation and quality of completion in the programs.

 - Submit copy of the Individual Progress Summary to the Parole Division to be included in the Parole Case Summary.

 It is expected that the incumbent shall perform other duties as assigned within his/her capabilities as determined by management.

 Education and Experience Requirements:

 - Must sign a Credential Contingency Agreement that will remain in effect only until the initially established expiration date.
 Failure to comply with this contingency statement will result in separation from employment.
 Credential Contingency Agreements will not be extended or renewed as a result of an employee’s separation from employment or acceptance of another position.

-Post Hire Requirements:
+Post Hire Requirements